 Evening primrose oil is often used for skin conditions such as eczema and psoriasis.
 With several properties, which help arthritis, high cholesterol, high blood pressure, chronic fatigue, and PMS, humans use evening primrose oil for many conditions.
 We find evening primrose oil in oil form and capsule form as well as in cosmetics soaps and lotions.
 Does evening primrose oil have the same effect on dogs?
 Moreover, how much should you give your dog and how often?

 Evening primrose oil can be found in various products for your dog.
 At your local pet store or natural online stores, you can find an extensive line of evening primrose oil shampoos for your dog.
 These thick concentrated shampoos typically offer a therapeutic dosage of evening primrose oil to nourish your dog's skin as well as create a soft coat and ease the discomfort of swelling and redness from a dry, itchy condition.
-You can also make a spray with a glass spray bottle and evening primrose oil to spray directly on dry, itchy spots.
-However, the absolute best way to offer evening primrose oil to your dog is to supplement her diet with the oil or capsules.
+You can also use a glass spray bottle and evening primrose oil to apply it directly on dry, itchy spots.
+However, the absolute best way to offer evening primrose oil to your dog is to supplement the diet with the oil or capsules.

 Evening primrose oil capsules are easy to find in your local health food store or a natural food grocery store.
-Most naturopath veterinarians recommend one gram of evening primrose oil per 22 pounds of dog.
-Many evening primrose oil products come in a liquid capsule form, and most are typically 500 mg apiece.
-So, a 22-pound dog would take two capsules.
-To supplement your dog's diet, you can wrap these capsules into a treat.
+To supplement your dog's diet, you can wrap the capsules in a treat.
 Some dog owners prefer to poke a sterile hole into the capsule and drizzle the oil from inside the capsule over their dog's food.
 Other dog owners prefer the liquid form of evening primrose oil.
-If you purchase a liquid form of evening primrose oil specifically for dogs, there will be a suggested serving; typically, a teaspoon for every 100 pounds of dog.
+If you purchase a liquid form of evening primrose oil specifically for dogs, there will be a suggested serving.